rajkoushikv/myreactapp/README.md

-# myreactapp
+# MyReactApp

-My First Single Page Application Using ReactJS!
+A Simple Single Page Application Using ReactJS

-This project is a simple web application that fetches the blogs from XML File and latest news articles from newsapi.org and displays them in a grid layout.
+MyReactApp is a simple single page web application that fetches blog data from an XML file and latest news articles from newsapi.org, and displays them in a grid layout.

 # Installation

-To run this project, you need to have Node.js installed on your computer.

-If you don't have it installed, you can download it from the official website.
+To run this project, you will need to have Node.js installed on your computer.
+If you do not already have it installed, you can download it from the official website.

 Once you have Node.js installed, follow these steps: